 reconciliation.
 Residents can call the commission for disagreements involving: excessive noise, property access/damage complaints,

 racial/ethnic conflicts, consumer complaints, and general disputes between neighbors.

-Interested residents can call Communications Director, Mary Ann Thornton, at 210-2918 Monday through Friday, 8am - 5pm.
+Interested residents can call Public Relations & Marketing Director, Mary Ann Thornton, at 210-2918 Monday through Friday, 8am - 5pm.

 The emphasis is on helping people find a way to resolve their own differences.
 They themselves determine the best solutions.

 Members of the commission are bound by codes of neutrality and confidentiality.
 The commission has no law enforcement authority,

 will not represent either party in a court of law, and cannot impose a solution upon the disputing parties.

 Members of the commission have been trained by the National Coalition Building Institute of Illinois.